 The Star Wars Universe: A Brief History Lesson

-The first Star Wars movie, A New Hope, was released back in 1977; and within a year the franchise had branched out into new media.
-The first Star Wars novel, Splinter of the Mind's Eye, was published in 1978 and written by popular fantasy author Alan Dean Foster.
-It continued the story that, at the time, Lucas wasn't convinced he'd be able to tell; giving an indication of just how little the future had really been planned out, Foster enjoyed building up the frisson of romantic tension between Luke and Leia, who the movies would later reveal to be siblings!
+The first Star Wars movie, A New Hope, was released back in 1977; within a year, the franchise had branched out into new media.
+The first Star Wars novel, Splinter of the Mind's Eye, was published in 1978, and written by popular fantasy author Alan Dean Foster.
+It continued the story that, at the time, Lucas wasn't convinced he'd be able to tell.
+Giving an indication of just how little the future had really been planned out, Foster enjoyed building up the frisson of romantic tension between Luke and Leia, who the movies would later reveal to be siblings!

 In a prologue added to the 1996 edition of Splinter of the Mind's Eye, Lucas explained the logic that would become central to the developing Star Wars franchise: